How Long Does A Nose Piercing Hole Take To Close Up?

 Your nose piercing has closed up, and you really miss it.
 We’ve all been there.
 If your old piercing was scarred and you want to re-pierce that same location, it might be risky.

 Scar tissue isn’t as strong as healthy tissue.
 If that scarring is because your body rejected the first piercing, don’t pierce it again.
-This can cause bacteria and oil to build up in the old location.
+This can cause bacteria and oil to build up in the old location and the piercing will never look as good as virgin skin.

 It might seem unbelievable that a piercing you’ve had for almost a year can close up in a few hours.
 Piercing your body isn’t a natural thing, so your body will do its best to try to remove the piercing from it.
 The healing process is a fight against your body’s instincts.
 Kind of cool, huh?
 That’s why it’ll jump at the first chance to close up the wound.